ZhgChg.Li

-Perfect Implementation of One-Time Offers or Trials in iOS (Swift)
+Perfect Implementation of One-Time Offers or Trials on iOS (Swift)

-While writing the previous Call Directory Extension, I accidentally discovered this obscure API.
-Although it’s not something new (announced at WWDC 2017/iOS ≥11 support) and the implementation is very simple, I still did a little research and testing and organized this article as a record.
+While writing the previous Call Directory Extension, I accidentally discovered this lesser-known API.
+Although it’s not new (announced at WWDC 2017 / supported on iOS ≥11) and quite simple to implement, I still did a small study and test, and compiled this article as a record.

-Allows developers to identify and mark the user’s device
+Allow developers to identify and mark users’ devices

-Since iOS ≥ 6, developers cannot obtain the unique identifier (UUID) of the user’s device.
-The compromise is to use IDFV combined with KeyChain (for details, refer to this article), but in situations like changing iCloud accounts or resetting the phone, the UUID will still reset.
-It cannot guarantee the uniqueness of the device.
-If used for storing and judging some business logic, such as the first free trial, users might exploit the loophole by constantly changing accounts or resetting the phone to get unlimited trials.
+Since iOS ≥ 6, developers can no longer access the device’s unique identifier (UUID).
+A workaround is to use IDFV combined with KeyChain (see this article for details), but the UUID will still reset when switching iCloud accounts or resetting the device.
+This cannot guarantee device uniqueness.
+If used for business logic storage and validation, such as first-time free trials, users may exploit this by frequently switching accounts or resetting the device to repeatedly access unlimited trials.

 2 bits?
 What can be stored?

-Only four states can be combined, so the functionality is limited.
+Only four states can be combined, so the available functions are limited.

-Since each device can only store 2 bits of information, the possible applications are limited to what the official mentions, such as whether the device has been trialed, paid, or blacklisted, etc., and only one can be implemented.
+Since each device can only store 2 bits of information, the possible uses are limited to what the official documentation mentions, such as whether the device has been used for a trial, has made a payment, or is a blocked user, etc.; and only one item can be implemented.

 Support: iOS ≥ 11